 Monitoring of water levels in the seven East Camp underground mines continued.
 Their locations are shown on figure 2-23.
-During the year 2009, water levels rose between 6.3 and 7.3 ft in the mines, which was 0.3 ft to 1.5 ft more than last year's and about 1 to 1.5 ft less than 2006-2007.
-The Berkeley Pit water level rose 7.17 ft, which is 0.54 ft more than last year (Table 2.2.1).
+During the year 2010, water levels rose between 6.4 and 7.8 ft in the mines, which was 0.1 ft to 0.5 ft more than last year's totals.
+The Berkeley Pit water level rose 7.32 ft, which is 0.15 ft more than last year (Table 2.2.1).
 Figure 2-24 shows the annual water-level changes graphically for these sites.
-The net 2009 water-level changes between the mine shafts and Berkeley Pit were very comparable.
+The net 2010 water-level changes between the mine shafts and Berkeley Pit were very comparable.
 The rate of water-level rise has slowed by 50 to 60 percent since 2003 when the Horseshoe Bend drainage water was diverted away from the pit.
-Water-levels were obtained from the Lexington Mine for the first time since early 2003, rising over 52 ft during that time.